jacquev6/learning-mpi/README.md

 @todo Can binaries built from different source code communicate? (*e.g.* a coordinator and several workers)

-@todo Investigate non-blocking "send" and "receive" functions.
+Non-blocking "send" and "receive" functions: `MPI_Iprobe` *et al.*

-@todo What happens when a process calls `MPI_Send` while no other process is calling `MPI_Recv`?
+What happens when a process calls `MPI_Send` while no other process is calling `MPI_Recv`?
+Everything enters an active wait loop, making no progress and using 100% CPU.

 How does one run this example on several machines?
 See example "Coordination" below.